Johnny Cardenas Lumberjack Baseball Camps

 Assistant Coach / Assistant Recruiting Coordinator

-Massengale enters his fourth season working with the 'Jacks as pitching instructor after having spent the previous four seasons working in the junior college ranks following a successful playing career.
+Massengale enters his sixth season as the pitching instructor for the Lumberjacks after having spent the previous four seasons working in the junior college ranks following a successful playing career.

-On his watch he has seen three of his pitchers earn all-Southland honors, including Tyler Herriage in 2010, who was also named to the ABCA all-region second team after putting up eight wins, a 2.89 ERA and leading the SLC with .236 opponent's average.
+On his watch he has seen four of his pitchers earn All-Southland Conference honors, including Tyler Herriage in 2010, who was also named to the ABCA all-region second team after putting up eight wins, a 2.89 ERA and leading the SLC with .236 opponent's average.

 In his first season at SFA both Richard Folmer and Erich Lehmann were each named to the all-Southland Conference teams with Folmer setting a new SFA school record and tying for the league lead with 12 saves in 13 opportunities.
 Lehmann also made huge strides under Massengale's tutelage, posting his lowest ERA since his Freshman All-American season of 2006 and dropping his ERA 1.2 runs per game.